Calls for Papers

 - Narratives often illuminate clinical practice or ethical thinking.
 IJFAB invites narratives that shed light on aspects of health, health care, or bioethics.
 Submissions for the section are usually in the range of 3,000–5,000 words.

-All papers submitted to IJFAB are subject to triple anonymous peer review.
-The Editorial Office aims to return an initial decision to authors within 8-10 weeks.
+All submissions are subject to triple anonymous peer review.
+The Editorial Office aims to return an initial decision to authors within eight weeks.
 Authors are frequently asked to revise and resubmit based on extensive reviewer comments.
-The Editorial Office aims to return a decision on revised papers within 4-6 weeks.
+The Editorial Office aims to return a decision on revised papers within four-to-six weeks.

 The deadline for submission for this issue is January 1, 2016. *please note new submission deadline*